 Okay, so a quick recap.

 When the driver turns, the rotational motion gets transferred from the steering wheel, through the steering column, then the intermediate shaft, and finally arrives at the pinion gear of your steering rack.

 Steering rack is where the rotational motion of the steering wheel gets converted to a lateral motion (left or right movement).
 How?
 Through its rack and pinion gears.
 The pinion gear meshes with a straight row of teeth, known as the rack gear.

 When the driver turns, the pinion gear forces the rack gear to move side to side.
 As the both ends of the rack gear is connected to the car wheels, the car wheels will move side to side as well.

 That’s exactly how cars changes direction when we turn our steering wheel.

-Steering a 1,000 kg car is just not going to be easy, especially if you car is stationary.
+A car generally weighs around 1,500 kg.
+Steering an object of this magnitude is just now going to be easy, especially if you car is stationary.
 So as usual, the engineers try to make things more convenient and better.

 Car Steering = Driver’s Steering Effort + Gear Reduction